quaylelab/.github/profile/README.md

 ## 🧬 About Us

-Our lab combines expertise in **bioinformatics, genomics, data science**, and **machine learning** to analyse large-scale cancer datasets.
+Our lab combines expertise in **hihg-throughput multi-omics techniologies, bioinformatics, data science**, and **machine learning** to analyse and interpret large-scale cancer datasets.
 We are committed to contributing to the scientific community through open-source research, code, and collaborative projects that aim to unravel the complexities of cancer biology.

 ## 🌟 Purpose of This Organisation